huangyjhust/3D-RU-Net/README.md

 Latest experiment: simultaneously segmenting 14 organs from pelvic CTs in ~0.5s (We trained this model with 24 training samples).

 ![Fig.2.](https://github.com/huangyjhust/3D-RU-Net/blob/master/Images/Results3.png)

-The code along with weights and a test fold are currently released.